raoulus/react-to-go/README.md

-# :seedling: Seed project for React using webpack and express
+# :seedling: Seed project for React and webpack

 ![CI](https://github.com/raoulus/react-webpack-template/workflows/CI/badge.svg)
 ![Last commit](https://img.shields.io/github/last-commit/raoulus/react-webpack-template "Last commit")
 ![Dependency Tracker](https://img.shields.io/david/dev/raoulus/react-webpack-template "Dependency Tracker")

-This seed repository is useful to quickly bootstrap your React application so that you can start coding right away.
-The setup is self made and tries to have less dependencies as possible.
+Clone this repository and start coding your React app right away.
+This project tries to give you the best setup and has only really needed dependencies installed.
+So no worries about configuration, it's all done!

+Continuous integration and continuous deployments are configured as [github workflow](.github/workflows/s3-upload.yml).
+The CD pipeline compiles and deploys the React app to an AWS S3 bucket triggered on every commit and merge to master.

 **Features**